koii-network/ezsandbox/Lesson 1/PartIV.md

 > [!WARNING]
 >
-> In order to deploy a task you must download the desktop node and stake on at least one task.
-This will create your staking wallet, which is required during deployment.
+> In order to deploy a task you must download the desktop node and **run at least one task**.
+This will make a staking wallet that is usable for IPFS, which is required during deployment.
 If you have followed the EZSandbox tutorial up to this point, you already have a staking wallet.
 >

 ### Environment Variables